ajan91/Amazon_Vine_Analysis/README.md

 - Results:
         - There is a bulleted list that addresses the three questions for unpaid and paid program reviews

-    The majority of reviews for Furniture product are almost nothing or lower results from Vine participants: 99.6% are Non-Vine.
+1. 99.6% are Non-Vine.

-    And overall of all 5 Star reviews are also the same as the Furniture, all are from Vine participants: 99.7% of all 5-star reviews are non-Vine.
+2. 99.7% of all 5-star reviews are non-Vine.

-    But we need to highlight that not all of the 5 Star reviews are coming from Vine participants.
+3. Not all of the 5 Star reviews are coming from Vine participants.

 - Summary: